Key Takeaways

 Managing Debt

-Managing debt feels like a daunting process for many.
-But with the right plan and strategies, you can take control of your debt and begin paying it off.
-That said, it's also important to remember that not all debt is bad.
+Managing debt can feel overwhelming, but a clear plan can help you take control and start making progress.
+It is also important to remember that not all debt is bad.

 How Debt Impacts Your Credit Score